2018 EACTS-AATS Foundation Academic Excellence Award was awarded to:

 M. Gilbers, Maastricht, The Netherlands

-Work in Progress and AATS Graham Foundation Award at EACTS
+Work in Progress and the EACTS-AATS Foundation Academic Excellence Award

 One of the missions of our society is to support innovation and scientific research in the field of cardiothoracic surgery.
 Although there is enough opportunity during our annual meetings to present data regarding the individual studies, less opportunity exists with regard to research projects as whole with preliminary results.